the-technat/dotfiles/README.md

 ### Git

-Git config is only applied on Mac OS as some linus use-cases bring their own gitconfig with them.
+Git config is only applied on Mac OS as some linux use-cases bring their own gitconfig with them.